 - Atlas moths

 - Leaf insects

 I got to the Butterfly park Bali first thing in the morning, but when I got there, there were no butterflies in sight.
 Not a single one.

 I went around the gorgeous garden, snapping photos of flowers, petals and I even found a grasshopper, but there were no butterflies.
 After walking around restless for 20 minutes, I gave up and headed for the exit, but then I heard someone calling…

 Miss.
 Miss.
 Over here.

 I looked behind me and saw an employee waving at me to come inside a little house.
 As I found out, the house served as a nursery for the butterflies, and new ones were being hatched there every day.

 At the end of her pointing finger was a cocoon cracking and suddenly a butterfly came into sight!
-It clinged on to the cocoon for a while before it slowly spread its wings and showed us its many colors.
+It clinged on to the cocoon for a while before it slowly spread its wings and showed us its many colours.
 It was such a fascinating thing to witness and I’m so glad I was there.

-Several of the butterflies in the nursery had just been born that same morning and many of them couldn’t fly yet.
+Several of the butterflies in the nursery had just been hatched that same morning and many of them couldn’t fly yet.
 That didn’t stop them from trying though and before I knew it, I had these sweet fluttering creatures placed all over me, sticking on to my hair, arms and hands.
 They were so adorable that I couldn’t stop smiling.

-More posts from Indonesia you’ll love
+More posts from Bali you’ll love